decaffeinate/decaffeinate/docs/suggestions.md

 # DS0XX: Highest priority

-## DS001: Remove Babel/TypeScript constructor workaround
+## ~~DS001: Remove Babel/TypeScript constructor workaround~~

+> This workaround was removed, so this is here only for historical documentation purposes.

 ### Overview